Expand the boxes below for detailed information about what to expect when you have lodged a CTP claim.

-Remember to attach the Voluntary Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
+Remember to attach the Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
 Also attach the invoice for your medical appointment to have this certificate completed.

 Once the CTP Insurer receives your claim form, they will issue a claim number.
-They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within five business days.
+They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within seven business days.
 Keep this claim number handy, as you will need to provide it to your health practitioners should you require further treatment for your claim-related injuries.

 You can inform the CTP Insurer of the best way (telephone, email or post) and most suitable time to contact you.
 If you require an interpreter to understand the claims process (or when attending a required medical examination), the CTP Insurer must provide interpreting services at its cost.

-In many cases these investigations can be complex, and as a result they may take some time.
+In many cases, these investigations can be complex, and as a result, they may take some time.

 When liability is determined, it must be:

-- made in a timely manner, and
+- made in a timely manner,

 - if liability has been accepted, partially accepted or denied